stephband/literal/README.md

 Literal is an HTML template rendering library.
-Literal enhances **HTML `<template>`s** with **JS template literals**, a data-binding DOM renderer, and a scope of functions for writing expressive expressions.
+Literal enhances **HTML `<template>`s** with **JS template literals**, a data-binding DOM renderer, and a scope of functions for writing powerful expressions concisely.

 #### [`<template is="literal-html">`](./literal-html/)